thomasafroo/thomasafroo/README.md

 * **Ouroboros** — A custom CPU designed in Verilog, implementing a pipelined processor architecture with the goal of running DOOM.

+* **Autonomous RC Vehicle** — autonomous driving stack from the ground up on a 1:16 brushless RC platform.

 ### Areas I'm interested in

 `Software Engineering` · `Machine Learning` · `Artificial Intelligence` · `Computer Architecture` · `Digital Systems` · `Embedded Systems`